Lion Tamer February 19

 Break their teeth, O God, in their mouth; break out the great teeth of the young lions, O LORD.

 Yes, LORD!
 Break the teeth of the young lions!
-So that they can lie to me no more!
+That they lie to me no more!
 Say it with joy because praise confuses the enemy!
-If people are speaking against you, pray against the spirit that is governing them, that’s your enemy, not the person.
+If people are speaking against you, pray against the spirit that is governing them your enemy, not the person.